MurkySoup/file-walk/README.md

 During internal testing, this program delivered a list from a hierarchy containing 41K+ directories and 135K+ files in under three seconds.

-I would suggest 'wrapping' this script in a propre control structure.
-In the following example, if 'file-walk' indicated that a given entry is a file (field one is an "f"), then display the remainder of the line (to correct for spaces, etc., in a given filename), and use 'xargs' to 'stat' the target file.
+I would suggest 'wrapping' this script in a proper control structure.
+In the following example, if 'file-walk' indicated that a given entry is a file (field one is an "f"), then display the remainder of the line (to correct for spaces, etc., in a given filename), and use 'xargs' to 'stat' files in the resulting list.

 ```
 ./filewalk | awk '$1 == "f" {for (i=2; i<=NF; i++) print $i}' | xargs stat -t
 ```

 You can use a bit of imagimation and alter this control structure for a wide array of uses.
+"Wow" your friends.
+Impress your boss.
+Walk like a rock star.

 ## Built With